carepollo/carepollo/README.md

 ## Brief description 👤
-I am a Software Engineering student, I have experience in Web dev (Full-Stack) and I am interested in Transhumanism.
+I am a Software Engineer with experience in Web dev (Full-Stack) and I am interested in Transhumanism.

-I love all the topics related to SE, CS, CE, Sci-Fi and FOSS, I've been coding for approximately 5 years by now.
-I am still looking for a specific branch to specialize in.
+I love all the topics related to SE, CS, CE, Sci-Fi and FOSS, I've been coding for approximately 6 years by now.
+I looking forward to specialize in low-level programming and topics related to Bioengineering.
 Linux is my main and favorite OS.

 You can talk to me in:
 - English